 4.3.7 Country information

-Should the local authority need to refer to information about the family’s country of origin, for example, what welfare provision may be available, there are a number of sources:
+Should the local authority need to refer to information about the family’s country of origin, for example, what welfare provision may be available, a number of sources can be accessed:

 - International Labour Organisation